 However, there are of course several different factors that influence run speed.

-- Roll die diameter - if you remember your high school physics lesson about tangential velocity, you'll understand that larger diameters result in faster run speeds.
+- Roll die diameter – If you remember your high school physics lesson about tangential velocity, you'll understand that larger diameters result in faster run speeds, making them cost effective.

 - Unloading time – If a part is extremely heavy or long, it will require mechanical assistance to move from the machine.
 This can slow the process down as the machinist waits for each piece to be moved.

-Materials make up the bulk of roll forming costs.
+Materials make up the bulk of sheet metal forming costs.
 Raw materials can be anywhere from 40-80% of the final cost.

-The cost of a material depends on its thickness, its market cost, and its scrap factor.
+The cost of a material depends on three factors: material thickness, market cost, and its scrap factor.

 A thin, inexpensive material (like thin carbon steel) can take up 40-50% of the cost.
 If the material is heavy and expensive (copper, bronze, stainless steel), it reaches up to 80% of the total price.

-The great thing about roll forming is that it produces little scrap - on average, only 0.5 - 3% scrap is produced.
-So, there won’t be as much monetary or material waste once you buy the materials.
+The great thing about custom roll forming is that it produces little scrap - on average, only 0.5 - 3% scrap is produced.
+This makes it very cost effective, and there won’t be as much monetary or material waste once you buy the materials.

 Knowing how critical raw material cost is, Dahlstrom is constantly watching the world metal markets to ensure we take the optimal action for any customer’s supply pipeline.